 About Brandon

 I see myself, along with everyone I meet, as a continuous part of the same universe.
-That means we’re all in this together, and I try to remember that in all my relationships.
+That means we’re all in this together.

 A decade-long career as a screenwriter and film producer led me from a small town in Michigan to New York City, and ultimately to Los Angeles, where I realized my calling in mental health.
 This background gives me a firsthand understanding of certain experiences shared by artists, creative professionals, and people on competitive and/or entrepreneurial career paths.